 Often, insurance adjusters have a bias against the accident claim simply because of the type of crash involved.

-This is made clear when an insurance adjuster makes a low ball offer or denies a legitimate accident claim based upon their personal assessment of the accident.
+This is made clear when an insurance adjuster makes a lowball offer or denies a legitimate accident claim based on their personal assessment of the accident.

 For many, the thought of filing a lawsuit can be overwhelming.
 However, an experienced car accident lawyer should help alleviate this stress by spending time with the victim and explain how the law works, what their options are in terms of recovering compensation and the steps involved in a lawsuit.
 Most victims do not want to be re-victimized by an insurance adjuster or defense attorney.
 Your attorney should make sure that doesn’t happen!

 Who Can You Sue?

 After a car crash, the accident victim may need to sue more than one party for damages.
 That’s because more than one party may be legally responsible for the accident.

 Defendants in a car accident case may include the driver of the motor vehicle who hit you, as well as his employer, or the owner of the vehicle (if different from the driver).